sm-tawhid/Pf_SMTawhid_ITAI2376/README.md

 # ITAI 2376 Final Portfolio - SM Tawhid

-This repository contains the complete portfolio of work completed in ITAI 2376: Deep Learning, under the instruction of Professor \[Name].
+This repository contains the complete portfolio of work completed in ITAI 2376: Deep Learning.
 The course covered a wide range of foundational and applied topics in deep learning, and each module built upon the previous to culminate in a solo final project.

 ## Portfolio Structure